luispedro/luispedro_org/index.rst

 **Technical version:** I am interested in combining meta'omics (methods that obtain high-throughput information on microbial communities such as metagenomics and metatranscriptomics) analysis with machine learning approaches to learn about microbial communities in different environments.
+I wish to answer basic questions on what determines the structure of a microbial community in a given environment and what are the differences/similarities between different environments.

 My work is a mix of of `method development
 <http://www.nature.com/nmeth/journal/v10/n12/abs/nmeth.2693.html>`__ and
 `applications <http://doi.org/10.1126/science.1261359>`__.
 In methodological terms, I worry a lot about `correct evaluation of methods
 <http://luispedro.org/projects/gen-classification>`__ and avoiding
 over-inflated measures of performance.
-I also work in scaling up methods to work on large-scale problems.
+A large fraction of my time is spent scaling up methods to work on very-large problems.

 **Not-so technical version:** With modern technology, namely robotic instruments, it is easy to acquire a lot of microscopic pictures.
 It is also